Giully314/amelia/doc/interrupts.md

 should receive  a specific interrupt from the global ones; can also send interrupts between cores (mailboxes) and control the local timer and the performance monitors interrupts (PMU).
+By default the global interrupts are sent to the first PE.
+The design of interrupts in `amelia` is the following: each peripheral that support interrupts have 3 functions for enabling, disabling and handling the interrupt.
+Through the `irq.h` and `irq_regs.h` files we can enable the corresponding interrupt via the global controller hardware.